-Next, it will not hurt to ask your vendors or suppliers for lower prices or special discounts.
-They want to keep their valued customers who pay their bills on time so that they might be flexible with their prices.
+Next, asking your vendors or suppliers for lower prices or special discounts will not hurt.
+They want to keep their valued customers who pay their bills on time, so they might be flexible with their prices.

 Market your small business online.

 Traditional marketing strategies such as print ads, direct mail, and local television and radio commercials can be expensive.
-To be effective, these efforts need to reach your target audience several times to create top-of-mind awareness.
+To be effective, these efforts must reach your target audience several times to create top-of-mind awareness.
 You can cut your marketing budget by implementing some of today’s most popular online strategies.